 Eating and Drinking in Australia on a Budget

 If you’re eating out a lot while backpacking Australia then expect an average meal in a pub or cafe to cost at least $15–$20.
 While in Australia you must try a meat pie and a parma.
 Just having a coffee will set you back $5 and just one dish at a nice, stylish, city restaurant could cost at least $25 each.
 Look out for vouchers on apps like Groupon or special offers to save money.

 There are many fast food joints in Australia, including many you would recognise from home which are great for a cheap, quick meal on the go but even a McDonald’s meal in Oz won’t give you much change from $10.

-Cooking for yourself is the cheapest way to save money on food while traveling in Australia.
-If you stay at hostels many have kitchens so that you can cook for yourself and if your camping or traveling in a campervan you can pick up groceries and make cheap simple meals for yourself too.
+Cooking for yourself is the cheapest way to save money on food while backpacking Australia.
+If you stay at backpacker hostels many have kitchens so that you can cook for yourself and if your camping or traveling in a campervan you can pick up groceries and make cheap simple meals for yourself too.

 The big supermarkets like Coles and Woolworths offer the best choice and value and it’s possible to pick up some basic supplies for a couple of dollars and it’s possible to eat simply for a week for $60.
 Stock up in the big towns as food in small, outback shops can be ridiculously expensive.

 How Australians love their BBQs!
 It simply wouldn’t be an Australia trip without throwing a couple of snags on the barbie now would it!
 Most Australian towns have free outdoor BBQ facilities, what could be a better way to save money while traveling in Australia than buying your own food from the supermarket, enjoying the great outdoors and having an aussie BBQ.

 Pubs and Bars